ericrsmith35/DatatableV3/README.md

 Twitter: https://twitter.com/esmith35

 ---
-**You must install these components FIRST in order to use the Datatable component**
+**You must install these components FIRST in order to install and use  the Datatable component**
 FlowActionsBasePack Version 2.6.0 or later
 FlowScreenComponentsBasePack Version 2.1.0 or later
 Both Base Packs are available here: https://unofficialsf.com/flow-action-and-screen-component-basepacks/